Our Response to Covid-19 (Coronavirus)

-All qualifying sessions for the Hilary term will be held remotely via video conferencing.
+All qualifying sessions for the Easter and Trinity terms will be held remotely via video conferencing.
 We are delivering sessions in five formats: advocacy workshops, ethics workshops, webinar, seminar and legal research training.
 More information can be found on our Qualifying Sessions page.

 Student members of the Inn are encouraged to take part in our Mooting and Debating Clubs, which will be held online.
 More information can be found on our Clubs & Competitions page.

 Call to the Bar

 The Inn is monitoring guidelines ahead of all Call to the Bar dates, and details will be released on our Call to the Bar page when confirmed.
 Although we wish to Call students in person, we will, of course, keep the format of these Call Days under review and may have to adjust plans in line with the government advice at the time.